Last updated 1 Dec 2020

 Our Gili Air centre is temporarily closed, we are open as usual in South Lombok.Travellers arriving to Lombok must show a negative Covid-19 test, PCR no older than 14 days or Rapid Test no older than 14 days (the same goes for arrivals by sea).
 Travelling inter-regionally around NTB (Lombok, Sumbawa, Gili Islands) no further documentation is needed.

-Our Sanur centre is now open for day trips and courses.
+Our Sanur centre is open.

 In Amed we are able to take divers and courses, although we are in the process of moving our base there.
 Nusa Lembongan is open for diving but not accomodation in the short term, although we can of course arrange accomodation for you on the island.